- Written by: Shelly Campbell

 Boat insurance used to cover just the hull, motor, some equipment, and boater liability.
 Now, boat operators have many more options, including coverage for the motor and personal effects like phones and clothing.
 These might not be available as an add-on to a homeowner’s policy.
 It’s good to check with your agent to see if a separate, stand-alone boat policy might be a better value.

-You can still take advantage of multi-policy discounts that you might not get by just adding the coverage to an existing property policy.
-Home policies are intended for smaller recreation boats that a policyholder might take out three or four times a year.
-A separate policy often covers a serious boat and operator for things not available or too expensive to add to the homeowner’s policy.
-There might be limitations where you can operate your boat.
+You can still take advantage of multi-policy discounts you might not get by adding coverage to an existing property policy.
+Home policies intend to cover smaller recreation boats that a policyholder might take out three times a year.
+A separate policy often covers a serious boat and operator for things unavailable or too expensive to add to the homeowner’s policy.
+For example, the homeowner policy might limit where you can operate your boat.